SuleimanFarah/sunpy/GSoC-2015-Sunil-kumar.md

 ## Additional Information
 I am a second year undergraduate student at the International Institute of Information Technology,Bhubaneswar.
 I am majoring in Computer Science and I am very much interested in Machine learning.
 For over one year I have been coding in python and I love this language as it is simple and easy to read.
 I have some knowledge of Scrapy a python based web crawling framework.
 I am an intermediate level programmer in C and C++.
 I am well acquainted with working on linux workstation.
-Since,I am new to opensource and haven't contributed to any opensource community in past, I don't have much experience of it.
+Since, I am new to opensource and haven't contributed to any opensource community in past, I don't have much experience of it.
 Through this GSoC program I would like to do some opensource contribution and hoping to learn some new things.

 ### Other Schedule Information
-I suppose that I shall be able to devote major part of my time for the Implementation of this project.As of now I have no plans or vacations for this summer.
-I might have my exam in the month of July ,but it will be over in two days,I will not be able to work for these two days.But I will make up things by putting extra time.
+I suppose that I shall be able to devote major part of my time for the Implementation of this project.
+As of now I have no plans or vacations for this summer.
+I might have my exam in the month of July, but it will be over in two days, I will not be able to work for these two days.
+But I will make up things by putting extra time.

 ## Reference
 1. [Solar Energetic Particles](https://en.wikipedia.org/wiki/Solar_energetic_particles)